Before Small-Incision Cataract Surgery

 Like any operation, small-incision cataract surgery requires preparation.

-You will have a thorough eye exam.
+You will have a complete eye exam.
 Your eye doctor or a technician will use devices that measure the length and curve of your eye.
-These measurements then let your doctor select the proper intraocular lens (IOL) for you.
+These measurements let your doctor select the proper new lens (IOL or intraocular lens) for you.

 Have someone you know drive you to and from the outpatient surgery clinic or hospital.
 Plan to be there for about 2 to 3 hours.
 When you arrive, you’ll sign a consent form if you haven’t done so already.
 This form explains the risks of surgery.
 Just before surgery, your doctor will give you medicine that will relax you and keep you from feeling pain.
 You may sleep lightly.